sinclairzx81/typebox/design/website/docs/compile/overview.md

 ## Overview

 The TypeBox Compile module provides functions to convert types into high-performance validators.
 The compiler is tuned for fast compilation as well as fast validation.
-This module provides unified support to compile both Json Schema and Standard Schema, however performance optimizations are only possible with Json Schema.

 The Compile module is available via optional import.